dj1ch/pico-honeypot/README.md

 ```

 - plug the pico into your server/container
-- you may need to give the container permissions to access the `/dev` directory, or perhaps the name of the usb device. most of the time the raspberry pi pico is referred to as `ttyACM0` in the `/dev` directory. sometimes, it could be referred to as `ttyUSB0`. when in doubt, you can always check the devices in the `/dev` directory using the command:
+- you may need to give the container permissions to access the `/dev` directory, or perhaps the name of the usb device. most of the time the raspberry pi pico is referred to as `ttyACM0` in the `/dev` directory. sometimes, it could be referred to as `ttyUSB0`. when in doubt, you can always check the devices in the `/dev` directory using the command(on the main machine, not the container):

 ```shell
 ls /dev | grep tty
 ```

 - you can give docker permissions to that device with a command like this:
+- make sure you read up on docker commands if you are to use docker. if you have problems i probably will not be able to help if it a simple problem that can be fixed with a google.

 ```shell
 docker <some command> <some flag> -v /dev:/dev/<name of usb device> <other arguments>